-Initiate, plan, prioritise and manage work activities and projects to make sure that they are completed efficiently, on time and to an appropriate standard, both in relation to their own work and work that they lead or supervise, including:
+RSLs must initiate, plan, prioritise and manage work activities and projects to make sure that they are completed efficiently, on time and to an appropriate standard.
+This is in relation to their own work and work that they lead or supervise, including:

-- Clarifying instructions so as to agree the scope and objectives of the work - Taking into account the availability of resources in initiating work activities - Meeting timescales, resource requirements and budgets - Monitoring, and keeping other people informed of, progress - Dealing effectively with unforeseen circumstances - Paying appropriate attention to detail.
+- clarifying instructions so as to agree the scope and objectives of the work - taking into account the availability of resources in initiating work activities - meeting timescales, resource requirements and budgets - monitoring, and keeping other people informed of progress - dealing effectively with unforeseen circumstances - paying appropriate attention to detail.